 "Count on it, Dimples," he smiles.
 At this point I'm literally pushing her forward to class before she explodes.
 There will be no blood shed...at least not today.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, AngelicFlame15Write a Review